What Makes A Video Go Viral? The LAI Video Team's Take.

 Watch this video to get the LAI Video team's take on what makes a viral video successful:

-Ready to make your next video go viral?
-Connect with a video marketing expert and let LAI Video help you find the audience your message deserves today.
+Ready to implement viral video ideas and become an expert on viral marketing trends?
+Connect with a video marketing expert and let LAI Video help you find the message your audience deserves today.
 Contact our team here!

-You can also fill out the form below, call 202-416-4660, send us an email, or live chat with a member of our team right now.
+You can also fill out the form below, call 202-416-4660, send us an email, or live chat with a member of our team right now to get started on viral video advertising.

 Did you forget your headphones today?
 Not that into watching and love reading?
-We've got the full video transcript below!
+We've got the full video transcript below on what makes a viral video work!

 The best marketing doesn’t feel like marketing - and that’s what makes viral videos so appealing.
 But what makes a video go viral?